 - Click Add to the select the macro ( in the case MY MACRO then click Ok to close the Excel Options dialog box).

-After you have added your macro to your tab, the name of the macro appears on a button and given a generic icon ( which just happens to be a programming diagram chart).
+Finally, after you have added your macro to your tab, the name of the macro appears on a button and given a generic icon (which just happens to be a programming diagram chart).